chocolatey/choco-wiki/Security.md

 1. Requires administrative permission to add to the Machine PATH environment variable.
 This reduces escalation of privilege attacks.
 1. choco by default will stop and ask you to confirm before changing state of the system, showing you the script it wants to execute.
 1. choco.exe supports a `-whatif` scenario (aka `--noop`) to 0.9.9 so you can get a feel for what a package would do to your system.
-1. To reduce MITM (Man in the middle) attacks, package installs support [[checksums|HelpersInstallChocolateyPackage]], so that when downloading from a remote location, you can verify you are getting what you believe you should be getting before executing it on the system.
-We're making steps to allow for [users to supply the checksum as well](https://github.com/chocolatey/choco/issues/112).
+1. To reduce MITM (Man in the middle) attacks, package installs support [[checksums|HelpersInstallChocolateyPackage]], so that when downloading from a remote location, binaries are verified prior to acting on them.
+We're making steps to allow for [users to supply a runtime checksum as well](https://github.com/chocolatey/choco/issues/112).
 1. Choco will not allow you to push to the community feed without using SSL/TLS (HTTPS).
 This reduces DNS poisoning issues.
 1. When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.
 See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.